hanmmmmm/yolov5-based-CSGO-Bot/README.md

 My goal is not sharing hacks, so no labelled data or trained models will be shared here.
 And I don't use this in multi-player games.

 ( This is the initial version I developed last year.
+And since this is only motivated by my personal interest, so everything was done in rush.

-There will be more updates, and cleaning in the future when I have time. )
+The code could be cleaned and redesigned in the future when I have time. )

 ---
 The bounding boxes are draw on the image.
 Green means teammates, and red means enemies.